Repayable Allowance Program

 To assist students-at-law who experience difficulty in obtaining financial assistance to meet their educational costs, the Law Society provides the Repayable Allowance Program:

-In 2001, the Law Society of Upper Canada established the Repayable Allowance Program (RAP), a program offering financial assistance to candidates enroled in the Licensing Process who demonstrate need and have exhausted all other sources of funds.
+In 2001, the Law Society of Ontario established the Repayable Allowance Program (RAP), a program offering financial assistance to candidates enroled in the Licensing Process who demonstrate need and have exhausted all other sources of funds.
 The RAP is a program of last resort for candidates who are struggling to pay their licensing fees and/or meet their living expenses during the Licensing Process.

 The maximum Repayable Allowance permitted is $5,000 per candidate per calendar year.
 The program maximum is $10,000 per candidate.
 Application forms must be submitted at least 30 business days prior to the examination payment deadline or the Law Practice Program payment deadline to allow sufficient time for consideration.